ghc-proposals/ghc-proposals/proposals/0000-module-qualified-syntax.rst

 Effect and Interactions
 -----------------------
 The proposed change adds the ability to specify a qualified import by placing ``qualified`` either before or after the module name.
+Under ``ImportQualifiedPost``, ``qualified`` will be permitted in either pre- or post-positive positions (but not both).
+If in the future we decide to deprecate the pre-positive syntax, we would make an extension flag for that and allow it to be turned off.

 The position of the ``qualified`` does not change the semantics, and is independent from any other import features (e.g. package imports or safe annotations).
 As an example, both ``import qualified D as E`` and ``import D qualified as E`` are permitted and equivalent.

 There should be no other interactions with any existing language or compiler features.

 Costs and Drawbacks
 -------------------
-The implementation of the change is but a few lines (``Parser.y`` for the grammar and ``RdrHsSyn.hs`` for the warning).
+The implementation of the change is but a few lines (``Parser.y`` for the grammar and ``RdrHsSyn.hs`` for warnings/errors).
 The increased flexibility comes with no discernible drawbacks.

 Alternatives
 ------------